aliuosio/mage2.docker/README.md

 ## Mandatory Settings

+    # adjust for your needs
     cp .docker/config_blueprints/.env.sample .env

-    # the domain mage2.doc is saved to your /etc/hosts file
+    # the domain is saved to your /etc/hosts file
-    echo -e "0.0.0.0 mage2.doc" | sudo tee -a /etc/hosts
+    echo -e "0.0.0.0 <your_domain>" | sudo tee -a /etc/hosts

-    # only needed if you want to install Magento 2 on first build
-    # the project folder has to be empty
-    cp .docker/config_blueprints/auth.json.sample .docker/php/conf/auth.json

 ## Start docker
     # Linux